liferay/lexicon-site/src/pages/docs/patterns/alerts.md

 ### Usage

-Alerts are possible to define in 4 different colors, grey for the default type of message and four other corresponding to status colors.
+* Alerts are possible to define in 4 different colors corresponding to status colors.
+* Alerts must always have the status icon and the keyword that defines the message type and in semibold.
+* Alerts can have multiple text lines.

-All alerts types can contain links.
+* All alerts types can contain links.
 Those links are defined in primary color.

 ### Types